There are all sorts of reasons why somebody might have to cancel a trip: hurricanes. A sick family member. And yes, even global outbreaks.

 Note: the link below is an affiliate link, meaning we receive a commission if you decide to make a purchase through it.
 We would not share this link unless it was a product we used and loved ourselves.
 If you prefer, however, you can review the information and purchase outside of the link by searching for the company name in your favorite web browser.

 When purchasing insurance for ourselves, we use Travel Insured travel insurance.
-This is the same company that the agents at Perfect Story Travel use and trust for their clients, too.

 Understand cancellation policies